Over $3 trillion change hands every single day.

 Deciding on a decent name for your online business

-I won’t dwell on this point, as you shouldn’t over think it.
+I won’t dwell on this point, as you shouldn’t overthink it.
 I have friends who spent months delaying building a business because “they couldn’t decide on a name for it”.
 I call bullshit.

 When deciding on a name for your business, I’d have three recommendations:

-- It should either be self-explanatory (e.g. AfricanSafariReviews.com) or, if you’re in a fast changing niche, something ambiguous (like Venture Harbour).
+- It should either be self-explanatory (e.g. AfricanSafariReviews.com) or, if you’re in a fast-changing niche, something ambiguous (like Venture Harbour).
 I chose the name Venture Harbour for two reasons, first of all we build and ‘harbour’ a portfolio of online ventures.
-Secondly, companies with words like SEO, content marketing, or social media in their name seem to change their names like the wind due to the fast changing nature of the industry.
+Secondly, companies with words like SEO, content marketing, or social media in their name seem to change their names like the wind due to the fast-changing nature of the industry.
 I wanted to avoid that.

 - Don’t violate trademarks.
-A few years ago I setup an online business which accidentally violated a competitor’s trademark.
+A few years ago I setup an online business that accidentally violated a competitor’s trademark.
 While our name was unique, it contained their (generic) name within it.
 Unfortunately, we had to rebrand.
 Luckily, this happened within 30 days of launching the business so we didn’t lose too much progress, but I hate to imagine what we would have had to do if the dispute was raised several years down the line.